 I’ve made this journey in imagination many times.
 I feel I know the contents of that imaginary box intimately.
-I believe in its existence so strongly I’ve even dreamed of booking a tour of the castle myself with the intention of nipping under the barriers if the opportunity arose.
+I believe in its existence so strongly I’ve even dreamed of booking a tour of the castle myself with the intention of slipping under the barriers if the opportunity arose.
 The reason for my obsession is that I’m convinced the box contains an explosive royal secret.

-Most of us know perfectly well that the British royal family is German by descent.
+Most of us know that the British royal family is German by descent.
 But I wonder how many realise just how German Queen Victoria was?
 Pure German blood flowed in her Hanoverian veins from both sides of the family.
 Her grandfather was King George III, and her father, Prince Edward, Duke of Kent, George’s fourth son.
 Her mother was Victoria of Saxe-Coburg-Saalfeld, a German princess.

 As a small child, Victoria was looked after and taught by her German governess, Baroness Lehzen.
 For the first three years of her life, she spoke only German.
 When she met Albert at 17 they spoke German together and even when his English gradually improved, they continued to use their native tongue when together.
 If you had visited Buckingham Palace at any time in the later part of the nineteenth century you would have found German being spoken.

 We know that at one stage, Victoria had a German accent and that tutors were hired to eradicate it.
 What we do not know is how successful these tutors were and to what extent the accent was eliminated – completely?
 Or perhaps with traces remaining?

 None of this would have mattered at all had it not been for the fact that in 1878 Thomas Edison invented his machine for recording and replaying sound with a fair degree of fidelity.
 By 1880 the technology had improved so that music and voice could be reliably recorded onto wax cylinders for mass reproduction and sale to a public eager to hear the voices of the famous.